 - Unsalted Butter – No need to worry about softening it ahead of time.
 Melt the butter and let it cool slightly before you get started.
 Salted butter is just fine but your cake will be slightly more salty (of course!).

 - Almond Flour – Almond flour (finely ground almonds) is key to the texture and flavor of this cake.
-See below for more details on the different types of almond flour.
-I usually use Bob’s Red Mill.
+Any variety will work, though it will produce slightly different results.
+See below for more details.

 - Almond Extract – Almond extract boosts the almond flavor here.
 If you don’t have it or don’t want to buy it, just use Pure Vanilla Extract.
 The almond flavor will be more subtle, but the cake will still be great.